How to repurpose an orange outdated armoire into a beautiful rustic cabinet by removing the doors and painting!

-As it sat in my shop, I pondered over it for days, trying to envision what direction to take.
+As it sat in my shop, I pondered over it for days, trying to envision what direction to take, waiting for the clever to pop up.
 I knew it had to be painted.
-The orange wood was so outdated and so ORANGE.
+This was not a beautiful antique armoire and the orange wood was so outdated and so ORANGE.

 Supply List: (Note: These are affiliate links to products of similar products that I use.
 You can see my Disclosure Policy here.)